khushisingh949/Demo/README.md

 # Demo
                   👋 Hi, I'm Khushi Singh
-A passionate Data Analyst & aspiring Data Scientist!"
+A passionate Data Analyst & aspiring Data Scientist <br>
-/nExploring the world of Data Science with a focus on Data Analysis
+Exploring the world of Data Science with a focus on Data Analysis